The Kraft Heinz Company (KHC) – Don’t Believe the Hype: Check The Facts

 The Kraft Heinz Company (KHC): Who are the competitors?

-The company’s main competitors (and peers) include Tyson Foods Inc. (TSN) that is trading 34.14% up over the past 12 months and The Hain Celestial Group Inc. (HAIN) that is 66.49% higher over the same period.
-Mondelez International Inc. (MDLZ) is 13.76% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -5.33% from the last report on Mar 14, 2021 to stand at a total of 27.08 million short shares sold with a short interest ratio of 3.12.
+The company’s main competitors (and peers) include Tyson Foods Inc. (TSN) that is trading 23.79% up over the past 12 months.
+Mondelez International Inc. (MDLZ) is 12.82% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -2.47% from the last report on Mar 30, 2021 to stand at a total of 24.88 million short shares sold with a short interest ratio of 3.32.